IIIF-Commons/biiif/README.md

 biiif('myfolder', 'http://example.com/myfolder');
 ```

-BIIIF uses your file system to generate static IIIF collections and manifests.
+biiif uses your file system to generate static IIIF collections and manifests.

 Use [biiif-cli](https://github.com/edsilv/biiif-cli) to run from a terminal.